0z09e/Cybersec-Twitter-BOT/README.md

 ```
 And done.

-***

 ## Configuration

-1. Just change these variables on main.py
+1. Go to [Twitter Developer Platform](https://developer.twitter.com/) and create a new app.

+2. Now just take those keys and slap them on main.py, Following keys are required.
 - API_key
 - API_key_secret
 - access_token
 - access_token_secret
 - bearer_token

-2. Now replace hashtags with whatever query you want
+2. Now replace hashtags with whatever query you want.

-***
+And boom you are good to go.

 ## Usage